bookofproofs/bookofproofs.github.io/_sources/history/19th-century/third.md

 * At the annual meeting of the British Mathematical Association, held on 20 January 1900, Third presented the paper Triangles triply in perspective.
 * In the Mathematical Questions and Solutions section of the Educational Times of 1902 he published The perpendicular from the isogonal conjugate of any point on the Euler line of a triangle to the trilinear polar of the point passes through the orthocentre.
 * The Edinburgh Mathematical Society was not the only British mathematical society that Third joined for, on 9 May 1901, he paid the life-composition fee of the London Mathematical Society and became a member for life.
-* Third married Elizabeth Lamb Ramage.
 * They had a son, John Third, who was awarded an Honours M.A. from Aberdeen in 1914, then later worked for ICI.
-* They also had a daughter Edith Ramage Stewart Third who married Alexander Turnbull, a carpet manufacturer, in Glasgow Cathedral on 15 September 1926.
 * Third was Chairman of the Educational Institute branch in Kintyre and Ayrshire and in this capacity served on many committees.
 * In 1919 he was President-elect of the Educational Institute but resigned the position on being appointed Director of Education.
 * He was Director of Education for Ayrshire from 1919 until he retired in 1927.